hasinhayder/WordPress-Code-Snippets/get-posts-by-category-name.md

 # Find posts by category name

-If you need to find posts by category name, you can do that quickly using the following snippet.
+If you need to find posts by category name, you can do that quickly using the following piece of code.

 ```php
 $post_query = new WP_Query( array(